authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 3. Evaluate the [DMARC] result for the Author Domain.
 Define the result as the BIMI DMARC Result.

-4. If the BIMI DMARC result is not 'pass', then the receiver MAY choose to apply additional authentication methods, for example by evaluating a trusted [ARC] chain or a list of trusted forwarders.
+4. If the BIMI DMARC result is not 'pass', then the receiver MAY choose to apply additional authentication methods, for example by evaluating a trusted [ARC] chain, a list of trusted forwarders, or by applying a local policy.
 In this case the Receiver MAY choose to treat the message as if the BIMI DMARC Result was 'pass'.

 5. If the [DMARC] result for the Author Domain is not 'pass', and the message could not be authenticated by any additional authentication method, then BIMI processing MUST NOT be performed for this message.